Easy vegan recipe: fennel dish with potatoes.

 Anne van Twillert

 Anne shares her favourite vegan recipes.
 She is also an artist, writer and cookbook designer.
-And oh yes, she is also a mother of four adolescents.
 Her mission: to show that vegan cooking and baking need not be difficult at all.
+She is married and a mother of four teenagers and lives in the far north of the Netherlands.

 related articles